Need assistance in choosing the right insurance plan? Get a call from our Expert.

 In an unexpected financial crunch, the policyholder may decide to withdraw the units either through complete or partial policy surrender within the first 4 years of the policy.
 After the 5th year, you do not have to pay any charges if you plan to surrender your policy.
 The policy surrender charges are calculated as a percentage of the fund value or the annual premium amount.

-10. Miscellaneous Charges
+10. Guarantee Charges

 These are small fees that you pay in case you wish to change some things in your insurance plan.
 For example, you might have to incur a small fee if you wish to change your premium payment mode from yearly to half-yearly.